Phosphene: Mechanical stimulation

 The most common phosphenes are pressure phosphenes, caused by rubbing or applying pressure on or near the closed eyes.
-They have been known since antiquity, and described by the Greeks.
+They have been known since antiquity, evidenced by its description in early Greek texts.
 The pressure mechanically stimulates the cells of the retina.
 Experiences include a darkening of the visual field that moves against the rubbing, a diffuse colored patch that also moves against the rubbing, well defined shapes such as bright circles that exist near or opposite to where pressure is being applied, a scintillating and ever-changing and deforming light grid with occasional dark spots (like a crumpling fly-spotted flyscreen), and a sparse field of intense blue points of light.
 Pressure phosphenes can persist briefly after the rubbing stops and the eyes are opened, allowing the phosphenes to be seen on the visual scene.
 Hermann von Helmholtz and others have published drawings of their pressure phosphenes.
 One example of a pressure phosphene is demonstrated by gently pressing the side of one's eye and observing a colored ring of light on the opposite side, as detailed by Isaac Newton.

 Another common phosphene is "seeing stars" from a sneeze, laughter, a heavy and deep cough, blowing of the nose, a blow on the head or low blood pressure (such as on standing up too quickly or prior to fainting).
 It is possible these involve some mechanical stimulation of the retina, but they may also involve mechanical and metabolic (such as from low oxygenation or lack of glucose) stimulation of neurons of the visual cortex or of other parts of the visual system.

 Less commonly, phosphenes can also be caused by some diseases of the retina and nerves, such as multiple sclerosis.
 The British National Formulary lists phosphenes as an occasional side effect of at least one anti-anginal medication.